 Regularly travels out of state to: Connecticut, Delaware, Maryland, New Jersey, New YorkOther ADR Services: ADR Training/CME, Court-Appointed Neutral (Special Master), Early Neutral Evaluation, Facilitation & Systems Design, Fact Finding, Med-Arb, Special Master

 - Practice Commenced1982

 Joan has acted as both a mediator and arbitrator for over 30 years.
-In her employment practice, Joan has arbitrated and mediated hundreds of disputes involving sex, race, and age discrimination; harassment; wrongful termination; EEOC: ADEA; partnership dissolutions; and a broad range of contract disputes.
+In her employment practice, Joan has arbitrated and mediated hundreds of disputes involving sex, race, and age discrimination; harassment; wrongful termination; EEOC: ADEA; FLSA, partnership dissolutions; and a broad range of contract disputes.
 She is listed by the American Arbitration Association as a Master Mediator.